leejoonli/code-every-day/log.md

 ## Thoughts

 Adding fonts in React Native is really a process I don't want to go through and the fonts available to Andriod is absolutely minimal.

+# Day 77 (4/20/2022)

+## Personal project

+Reworked on a personal project.

+## Thoughts

+Mobile app development is now confirmed in my eyes to not be what I want to do.
+I cannot deploy a version that others can use without paying for a development account.